tjmblake/tjmblake.github.io/src/pages/building-cyclr-sandbox.md

 # Improving Onboarding by 200%+

-### From a 1 month onboarding to a 4 day onboarding
+### From a 2 week onboarding to a 4 day onboarding

 <figure>
     <img src="../../img/cyclr-sandbox/cyclr-sandbox-login.png">